Exporting stuffed toys to Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The competition for stuffed toys does not differ significantly from the sector in general.
-See our study about competition for home decoration for a general overview.
-Also refer to our 10 tips for doing business with European buyers.
+Refer to our 10 tips for doing business with European buyers.

 Stuffed toys can be found in a wide variety of shops, ranging from low-end discounters to high-end boutiques.
 A lot of shops that are not specialised in home textiles or toys also sell stuffed toys, since they are very popular as (small) gifts.
 Think for instance of gift shops, bookstores and department stores.
 In the low-end segment, stuffed toys are even sold at supermarkets and petrol stations.